Zstone19/pypetal/docs/pl_args.rst

       - :python:`float`
       - 0.3
     * - ``fixed``
       - A list to determine what parameters to fix/vary when fitting the light curves.
-This should be an array with a length equal to the number of parameters in the model (i.e. 2 + 3*(number of light curves) ).
-The fitted parameters will be the two DRW parameters :math:`( \log(\sigma_{\rm DRW}), \log(\tau_{\rm DRW}) )` and three tophat parameters for each non-continuum light curve (lag, width, scale).
+This should be an array with a length equal to the number of parameters in the model.
+The fitted parameters will be the two DRW parameters :math:`( \log(\sigma_{\rm DRW}), \log(\tau_{\rm DRW}) )` and (3 or 4) tophat parameters for each non-continuum light curve.
 Setting to 0 will fix the parameter and setting to 1 will allow it to vary.
 If None, all parameters will be allowed to vary.
 The fixed parameters must match the fixed value in the array input to the ``p_fix`` argument.
 If :python:`together=False`, this can be input as a list of inputs, one for each line.
 If only one input is given, it will be assumed for each line.
       - :python:`None`, list of :python:`int`
       - :python:`None`
     * - ``p_fix``